Paweł Urbański

-Paweł Urbański (born 27 June 1987 in Zakopane, Poland) is a former Polish ski jumper and silver medalist in the team event at the 2005 Nordic Junior World Ski Championships.
-He represented the Start Krokiew Zakopane club.
+Paweł Urbański (born 27 June 1987) is a Polish former ski jumper.
+He won the silver medal in the team competition at the 2005 Nordic Junior World Ski Championships.

-His international career spanned only three seasons, with his final ski jumping competition at age 20.
+Representing the Start Krokiew Zakopane club, his international career spanned only three seasons, with his final ski jumping competition at age 20.
 During this time, he won one Continental Cup event on 28 December 2004 in Engelberg.
 He also competed in the summer edition of the Continental Cup and occasionally in the FIS Cup.
 In addition to his Junior World Championship silver, Urbański achieved several national successes, including medals at the Silesian Championships, the team event of the Polish Ski Jumping Championships, and the Polish Youth Olympic Days.

 Career

 In the summer of 1999, he placed 17th at the macroregional championships and 13th in the McDonald's Cup.
 He reached the top three in the summer school league four times and finished 5th at the National UKS Meetings.

 In September 1999, at an international competition for 13-year-olds in Klingenthal, he finished last in 28th place.
 Two years later, he placed 8th in his age category at the same event.

 In December, he was 6th at the macroregional championships and 11th in his category at the TZN Championships.
 In January, at the Silesian Championships in Szczyrk, he placed 13th (for 1986 and younger) and 26th (for 1984 and younger).
 He competed in five school league events, with his best result being 3rd place on 27 February.
 He also finished 12th at the SMS Championships on Mała Krokiew (for 1984 and younger), 5th on Średnia Krokiew, and 6th at the UKS Meetings in his age group.
 In late March, he placed 16th at the UKS Meetings.
 He debuted at the Polish Ski Jumping Championships in Zakopane 2000, finishing 62nd with jumps of 55 m and 48.5 m.

 At the Summer Polish Championships 2002 on Średnia Krokiew, he jumped 73.5 m and 74.5 m, finishing 18th.
 In December, at the Winter Polish Championships 2002 on the same hill, he jumped 88 m and placed 33rd.